-Guys, I love being a stay at home mom, but I cannot truly take care of our kids, and get EVERYTHING done around the house.
+Guys, I love being a stay-at-home mom, but I cannot truly take care of our kids, and get EVERYTHING done around the house.

-Being a stay at home mom has become my daytime job, and I still need my husband’s help as much as I did when I was a working mom.
+Being a stay-at-home mom has become my daytime job, and I still need my husband’s help as much as I did when I was a working mom.

 Don’t set the bar crazy high for yourself only to realize you can’t do it all.

-You also don’t want your husband to think you can do it all only to wonder why your frustrated, angry and an emotional trainwreck by the time the kids are in bed.
+You also don’t want your husband to think you can do it all only to wonder why you’re frustrated, angry and an emotional trainwreck by the time the kids are in bed.
 This isn’t healthy for you, your kids, or your marriage.

 Embrace the season of “stay at home mom life”.

 Walking away from your working mom title oftentimes isn’t easy.
 Embrace this season of life and remember that it’s a season.
 If you choose to, you can always go back to work at any point in time.
-But give this stay at home mom thing a whirl before you give up on it.
+But give this stay-at-home-mom thing a whirl before you give up on it.
 Who knows, you may end up liking it more than you think!